 This item originated as an attempt to answer the question "How does the field inspector know that the software running in the device is the same software evaluated and approved by the lab?"
-In previous meetings it was shown that the international community has addressed this issue (both WELMEC and OIML).
+In previous meetings it was shown that the international community has addressed this issue (both WELMEC and International Organization of Legal Metrology (OIML)).